ClarifiedSecurity/catapult-docs/docs/nova-core-collection/connection.md

 `template_password` - The password to connect the freshly cloned machine to run post-configuration there.
 Usually root or Administrator.
 `connection_address` - The IP address of the machine to connect to.

 `ansible_deployer_username` - The username to connect to the machine with once the post-configuration is complete.
-Usually something that gets created in the `clarified.core.accounts` role.
+Usually something that gets created in the `nova.core.accounts` role.
 `ansible_deployer_password` - The password to connect to the machine with once the post-configuration is complete.
-Usually something that gets created in the `clarified.core.accounts` role.
+Usually something that gets created in the `nova.core.accounts` role.

 ## Dependencies